List of United States senators from California

 California elects United States senators to class 1 and class 3.
 The state has been represented by 48 people in the Senate since it was admitted to the Union on September 9, 1850.
 Its U.S. senators are Democrats Alex Padilla and Adam Schiff.
 Dianne Feinstein was the state's longest serving senator, serving from 1992 until her death in 2023.
+California is one of eighteen states alongside Colorado, Delaware, Georgia, Hawaii, Idaho, Louisiana, Maine, Massachusetts, Minnesota, Missouri, Nevada, Oklahoma, Pennsylvania, South Carolina, South Dakota, Utah, and West Virginia, to have a younger senior senator and an older junior senator.